 You can get a better sense of how long it will take to improve your credit score by signing up for a free WalletHub account.
 Our personalized Credit Analysis will pinpoint what’s wrong with your score, how to fix the problem and how long that will take.
 Plus, you’ll get a front-row seat for the credit-improvement process, as WalletHub is the only site that offers free credit scores and reports that are updated on a daily basis.

 - The key factors that affect your credit score are your payment history, the length of your credit history, the amount of debt you have, and the percentage of credit you use in relation to the amount of credit that is available to you.

 - The pace at which you can improve your credit score depends on how much positive information is required to overcome your existing negative or limited credit history.
-If you have a lot of negative information on your credit report, it will take longer and you will need more positive information in order to improve your score than if you are starting with a fair or limited credit history.
+If you have a lot of negative information on your credit report, it will take longer.
+And you will need more positive information to reach a higher credit tier.

-- It is always better, no matter where you are starting from, to have as much positive information as possible being relayed to your credit reports on a monthly basis.
+- No matter where you are starting from, you want to have as much positive information as possible flowing into your credit reports on a monthly basis.
 For example, three credit card accounts reporting that you are on time with your payments is better than one account.
 Similarly, a credit limit of $2,000 is better than $200, and a secured card is the only type of credit card that allows you to have direct control of your credit limit.

 You can always gauge your progress by ordering a free credit score.
 Just realize that the score you get may not be the exact type used by a prospective lender.

 There are a number of fairly quick ways to improve your credit score, at least a bit.
 But building a consistently good or excellent credit score is a process that cannot be rushed, despite what you may have heard on TV or the radio.
 Rather, true credit improvement is the product of positive information regularly flowing into your major credit reports.
 And responsible credit card use is the easiest way to bring that about.